-The Wallenberg Fellowship will be awarded each spring to a graduating senior of exceptional promise and accomplishment who is committed to serving the public good.
+The Wallenberg Fellowship - named in honor of Raoul Wallenberg (B.S.
+Arch. ’35), one of the most illustrious graduates of the University of Michigan - will be awarded each spring to a graduating senior of exceptional promise and accomplishment who is committed to serving the public good.
 The fellowship provides $25,000 to carry out an independent project of learning or exploration anywhere in the world during the year after graduation.
-The Fellow will engage in a self-designed and self-directed area of exploration or project of experiential learning.
-Through this year-long experience, and by connecting in meaningful ways with the lives of people and communities around the world, the Wallenberg Fellow will prepare to make a difference in the world.